Skip to content

 Configure Charging Rates

-TRES billing weights default to zero and are set on a per-partition basis using the TRESBillingWeights setting.
-Billing weights are definable in variety of units.
-See the Slurm documentation for more details.
+TRES billing weights default to zero and must be explicitly defined using the TRESBillingWeights option.
+Weights are set per partition and can be expressed in a variety of units.
+See the Slurm documentation for full details.

 Example: Billing for CPU